 Tooth decay impacts patients of all ages and will require restorative treatment.
 Otherwise, serious complications can arise, such as dental infections or abscesses.
 Fortunately, we can provide an artistic and cosmetic approach to restorative treatment.
-We can fix cavities using lifelike fillings and crowns.
+We can fix a cavity using lifelike fillings and crowns.

 Frequently Asked Questions About Fixing Cavities

 Answer: Yes!
-Instead of metal, we can use a composite resin, which can be shaded to match the surrounding tooth structure.
+Instead of amalgam fillings, we can use a composite resin, which can be shaded to match the surrounding tooth structure.
 Placement only takes a single day and can help prevent infection.
-No one will be able to tell you have a filling.
+No one will be able to tell you have a composite filling.

 Question: What if I have more severe decay?

 Answer: For more advanced cases of decay, we may instead suggest a dental crown.
 The restoration fits over the entire visible portion of the tooth.
 We can use them to address cracks, breaks, infections, or to even aid in tooth replacement by restoring dental implant or anchoring bridges in place.
 We use porcelain to create them, since this is a strong, stain-resistant, and lifelike material.